AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 context.

 A state abstraction in |SPARK| does not have a type.
-Instead, an Ada type to represent the state abstract state is declared.
+Instead, an Ada type to represent the abstract state is declared.
 A function which has the state abstraction as a global item is then declared which returns an object of the type.
 This function may have the same name as the state abstraction (the name is overloaded).
 References